 - Ask about local sea animals, such as urchins, jellyfish, coral, and sea lice.
 A sting from a sea creature could be fatal, or at least spoil your trip with severe pain.

 - Use experienced guides when boating, scuba diving, or participating in other water-related activities.

-- Watch for signs of rip currents (water moving quickly in a channel away from shore); if you are caught in a rip current, swim parallel to the shore until free, then swim diagonally toward the shore.
+- Watch for signs of rip currents (water moving quickly away from the shore), which can forcefully pull you in.
+If you are caught in a rip current, swim parallel to the shore until free from the rip current, then swim diagonally toward the shore.

 Avoid Germs in the Water

-- Don’t swim with open cuts, abrasions, or wounds.
+- In warm seawater if you have open cuts or wounds.
 Breaks in the skin can let harmful germs into your body.